2006 National League Division Series: Game 4

 After losing Game 3, Cardinals manager Tony La Russa decided to use Carpenter to start Game 4 in hopes of closing out the Series at home.
 Carpenter started off shakily, allowing back-to-back one hit singles to Brian Giles and Adrián González and walking Josh Bard to load the bases.
 Russell Branyan walked to force in a run before Mike Cameron's ground out scored another.
 Carpenter settled down and pitched six scoreless innings before being pulled in the eighth.

-St. Louis answered by loaded the bases in the bottom of the inning off of Woody Williams on a single, walk and hit-by-pitch with two outs before Ronnie Belliard tied the game with a two-run single, but was tagged out at second to end the inning.
+St. Louis answered by loaded the bases in the bottom of the inning off Woody Williams on a single, walk and hit-by-pitch with two outs before Ronnie Belliard tied the game with a two-run single, but was tagged out at second to end the inning.
 The game remained tied until the seventh when Albert Pujols drew a leadoff walk and scored on Juan Encarnación's triple.
 Williams was replaced with Cla Meredith, who hit Belliard with a pitch before allowing an RBI single to Scott Spiezio.
 Yadier Molina's single loaded the bases before Padre third baseman Branyan's throwing error to second on Carpenter's ground ball scored Belliard and kept the bases loaded.
 David Eckstein's sacrifice bunt scored Spiezio to give the Cardinals a 6–2 lead.
 Rookie pitcher Adam Wainwright pitched a scoreless ninth despite allowing two hits to close out the Series and allow the Cardinals to advance to the NLCS for the third consecutive year.

 The offensive woes that plagued the Padres in the first three games continued for the Padres in Game 4.
 The team failed to score after the first, and went a combined 2-for-32 with runners in scoring position in the Series.

-It was the final Division Series game televised by Fox, at least for the foreseeable future.
-While Fox Sports would reclaim partial Division Series broadcasting rights in 2014, all of their Division Series games since have been broadcast on FS1.
+It was the final Division Series game televised by Fox until 2022.
+While Fox Sports would reclaim partial Division Series broadcasting rights in 2014, most of their Division Series games since have been broadcast on FS1.

 This was the last playoff game for the Padres, until 2020.